 Honeymoon Trip to Kuari Pass Pangarchulla Peak Trek- Day wise plan

 Our journey to Joshimath began on a pleasant morning in Haridwar.
 After resting through the night and binging on Chinese food in Uttarakhand (which wasn’t a great idea after all), it was time for a yearly detox.
 Of whatever I remember (I kept passing out in between—thanks to the motion sickness tablet), the route was scenic and I was slipped into my Pataka Guddishoes yet again.

-After a 10-hour-long drive, we reached Joshimath and checked into Hotel Kamet, a cosy homestay with a comfy bed, mint green walls and a ’90s television.
-The rest of the evening spent in buying Snickers (because you’ll die if you don’t keep biting into one as you hike), binging on more food like the roadside aloo tikki, pani puri and samosas in Joshimath market and other stuff we’d forgotten to carry along.
+After a 10-hour-long drive, we reached Joshimath and checked into Hotel Kamet, a cozy homestay with a comfy bed, mint green walls and a ’90s television.
+The rest of the evening spent in buying Snickers (because you’ll die if you don’t keep biting into one as you like), binging on more food like the roadside aloo tikki, pani puri, and samosas in Joshimath market and other stuff we’d forgotten to carry along.